 The visitation will be from 1:00 – 2:00 p.m.
 Saturday, March 24.
 The service will begin at 2:00 p.m., with a reception immediately following the service, all at the Johnson County Funeral Chapel.

-To send flowers to Ehren's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ehren Stanley Starks, please visit our floral store.